LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

     radiation for cancer treatment have had errors and led to patient death.

     Hardware changes can be evolutionary or revolutionary:
-    Instead of electric circuits can we light, quantum particles, DNA...?
+    Instead of electric circuits can we use light, quantum particles, DNA...?

 Computation and Automation
     What can we compute and automate?
 Some useful